Setra Logo

 • A personal mark.

 The font is extra-bold, sans-serif, and in uppercase.
 Its distinctive features are clear edges, perfect evenness, and pleasant soft rounding of the corners, which demonstrate the comfort of the bus interiors.
-The most thematic letter is “A”: it resembles a bus—a front or rear view.
+The most thematic letter is “A”: it resembles a bus, either in the front or rear view.
 The intra-letter space acts as a windshield, and the lower parts of the legs are perceived as wide wheels.

 The company’s logo is round.
 This shape is very symbolic, as it is associated with a wheel, a steering wheel, the globe that the Setra bus is ready to travel around, and the brand’s global popularity, as its products are recognized worldwide.
-Inside the ring is a single “K”—the first letter from the old name Kässbohrer.
+Inside the ring is a single “K”, the first letter from the old name Kässbohrer.
 It is ornate, elegant, and old-fashioned.

 2010 – today